 Financial Accounting Standards Board (FASB) Interpretation No. (FIN) 48, "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109" (FIN 48): FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with SFAS 109, Accounting for Income Taxes.
 FIN 48 addresses how an entity should recognize, measure, classify and disclose in its financial statements uncertain tax positions that it has taken or expects to take in an income tax return.
 FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+Additionally, the FASB issued FASB Staff Position (FSP) FIN 48-1, Definition of Settlement in FASB Interpretation No. 48 which amends FIN 48 to provide guid ance on how an enterprise should determine whether a tax position is effectively settled for the purpose of recognizing previously unrecognized tax benefits.
+The company's implementation of FIN 48 as of January 1, 2007 was consistent with the guidance in this FSP.

 The company adopted the provisions of FIN 48 on January 1, 2007.
 As a result, the company recognized a \$1 million decrease in retained earnings.
 Including this adjustment, the company had unrecognized tax benefits of \$40 million as of January 1, 2007.
 Of this amount, \$36 million related to tax positions that, if recognized, would decrease the effective tax rate; however, \$26 million related to tax positions that would increase the effective tax rate in subsequent years.
+There were no material changes to the company's unrecognized tax benefit amounts as of June 30, 2007.